 Will TSA make Me Remove My Tattoo Bandage?

 TSA and other airport authorities will likely make you remove your bandage at security.
-Yet this isn’t a bad thing as you should not be traveling with your tattoo bandaged.
+Yet, this isn’t a bad thing, as you shouldn’t be traveling with your tattoo bandaged.

 Check-in for most flights is an hour before.
 And most flights are an hour or more in duration.
-Add to the two hour minimum for checking in and flying another hour minimum to disembark and get home and you’ve had your tattoo bandaged for too long.
+Add to the two hour minimum for checking in and flying another hour minimum to disembark and get home, at which point you’ve had your tattoo bandaged for too long.